ceejbot/opsbot/README.md

-npmbot
+opsbot
 ======

-this npm Slack chat battlestation is not yet fully operational.
+this npm operations Slack chat battlestation is not yet fully operational.

 ## deploying